zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/upload/modes.md

 In this mode the upload is executed as part of the form submit (synchronously).
 No dedicated action methods are required.

 1. Add a form declaration and set a controller action.
-Set the enctype attribute to "multipart/form-data".
     - WebForms

             <% using (Html.BeginForm("ProcessSubmit", "Home",